theterminalguy/theterminalguy/src/pages/setting-up-a-local-kubernetes-cluster-with-minikube/index.md

 ## Installing Minikube

-First, check to see if your OS must supports virtualization.
+First, check to see if your OS dsupports virtualization.
 On a Mac, run the following command on your terminal to confirm

 `sysctl -a | grep -E --color 'machdep.cpu.features|VMX'`